 Bamboo whisk - chasen (required, otherwise the match will not work)

-Preparation of usucha (weak tea):
+Preparation of usutya (weak tea):

-The dishes are heated, as for any brewing, but the tea vessel must be dry.
+The dishes are heated as for any brewing, but the tea vessel must be dry.

-Water will need 50 ml.
+You will need 50 ml of water.

-Use of matcha (matcha) in cooking
+Using matcha in cooking

 When added to other teas and culinary dishes, matcha enriches them with a vitamin complex, giving a fresh aroma, taste and greenish tint.